relevance/relevance_rails/README.md

 Yo dawg, I heard you like automation, so I automated your automation so you can autopilot while you autopilot!

 Rails 3 projects with every fiddly bit convened rather than configured.
-Includes
+Includes:

 * HAML and SCSS
 * RSpec 2 with Relevance config niceties